CyberKavaju/tailwind-carousel-card-slider/readme.md

-# simple card slider with Tailwind
+# simple card slider with Tailwind CSS and SwiperJS

 ## Get Started